 Hunting is regulated and administered by the Ministry of Fisheries, Hunting and Agriculture, and supervised by the Fisheries Licence Control Authority.
-Locally, a team of wildlife officers/wardens control hunting and fishing activities.
-Their tasks include making sure that conservation measures of protected areas and species are observed, and passing on relevat information to the local community.
+Locally, a team of wildlife officers/wardens control hunting and fishing activities, making sure that conservation measures of protected areas and species are observed, and passing on information to the local community.
 The wildlife officers work in close cooperation with the municipalities, the police, Island Command Greenland, and the Government of Greenland.
-In 2009, 9 wildlife officers and up to 12 assistant wildlife officers were employed nationally.
-Wildlife officers operate on the west coast as well as on the east coast.
+In 2009, 9 wildlife officers and up to 12 assisting wildlife officers were employed nationally.
+Wildlife officers are operating on the west coast as well as on the east coast.